PulseTheDeveloper/Advanced-Reaction-Verification-System/README.md

 Change action 12 & 13: Only change these if you want the success and error message to be changed. *NOTE*: MEMBERS ONLY HAVE TWO MINUTES TO REACT TO THE MESSAGE VIA DM, IF THEY DONT THEY WILL GET AN ERROR MESSAGE!

+VERIFYMEMBER COMMAND: Simply use this to verify any member you want, if you are staff in the server.
+Simply change action 1 with the role id of the role you selected!